-The installation of a greenhouse at the project site is not anticipated to have a negative impact on environmental resources.
-None of the environmental assessment factors nor the regulations reviewed in the above checklist resulted in negative environmental impacts or the need for mitigation.
-The expansion of water utilities will not cause a negative environmental impact as the appropriate authorizations will be made by AAA/Prasa prior to construction.
+The installation of Farm to City at the project site is not anticipated to have a negative impact on environmental resources.
+None of the environmental assessment factors nor the regulations reviewed in the above checklist resulted in negative environmental impacts.
 Overall, the project will have a net positive impact by helping a small business increase their capacity for agricultural production.
 No other planned or ongoing projects were identified in the project vicinity that could contribute to cumulative impacts of environmental resources.